pm-cui/voltageFaultInjection/README.md

 ## Current Issues
 - Rise and Fall Time are still too long, even with the driver MOSFET Setup
+- When conducting the fault injection with the current setup, voltage drop is inconsisten.
+THe dropped voltage ranges from apprioximately 2v to 1v
+- During the execution, tx of STM32 will sometimes stop transmitting data.
+Resetting it will continue its operationoving
+- Wires moving during the execution affects the results.
+It can cause a normal execution to continously force reset.
+Adjusting the wire can sometimes bring it back to normal execution.
 - ST-Link v2 is unable to read/erase the memory of the cutoff stm32 board
 - Will test with the cut-off board and compare results to determine what the issue is
 - Circuit design verified to be correct